 NSF plans to conduct a webinar covering these changes.
 Visit the NSF policy outreach website to sign up for notifications about this and other outreach events.

-While this version of the PAPPG becomes effective on October 4, 2021, in the interim, the guidelines contained in the current PAPPG (NSF 20-1) continue to apply.
+While this version of the PAPPG becomes effective Oct.
+4, 2021, in the interim, the guidelines contained in the current PAPPG (NSF 20-1) continue to apply.